dalemorson/llama-2-llama-index-api/README.md

 # Llama 2 Llama Index API
 An experimental self-hosted instance of Llama 2 using LlamaIndex for providing cyber security insights and context.

+---
+**NOTE**

+Discovered that using the LlamaIndex persist to disk requires a local embedding model but still requires internet access and an OpenAPI token and auth to HuggableFace.

+---

 <!-- TOC -->